 There are certaing types of speeds in soccer.

 As a 12 year old, I was slow.
-By the time I was 19 years of age, I had been playing with professional mens players for 4 years and was above average speed for a professional while possessing excellent anticipation skills.
-I was recognized as being the best 'athlete' when I did the Queensland Men's State team testing prior to our matches vs Fiji, Manchester City, Arsenal and Nottingham Forrest.
+By the time I was 19 years of age i became very fast, fit and strong.
+I had been playing with professional mens players for 4 years and was above average speed for a professional while possessing excellent anticipation skills.
+I was recognized as being the best 'athlete' in the entire state when I took the mandatory Queensland Men's State team testing prior to our matches vs Fiji, Manchester City, Arsenal and Nottingham Forrest.
 With some minor technical self-adjustments to my running style and form i was able to become quicker and more dynamic.
-It was mostly self taught.
+It was all self taught.
 I never had a speed coach or went to a speed gym or ran on the track.
 I simply did my daily liners and shuttles with and without the ball.
 I was selected for international level and went on to play at a good professional and semi-professional and high level amateur for a further 15 years where i was formally taught numerous physical speed & strength material, thereby reinforcing my already finely tuned curriculum.
-I am proof that speed, as a result of the correct technique performed on a regular basis, can be learned and often self taught as well as refined.
+I proved that speed, as a result of the correct technique performed on a regular basis, can be learned and often self taught without accessories, coaches and trainers.

 Having said that, I must define the importance of speed with the ball in possession.
 A main objective of a player should be to try and be as fast with the ball as they are without the ball.
 So when I see young players going to speed gyms to do only running specific exercises with no inclusion of the ball, I see them 'barking up the wrong tree'.
 Pure speed and absolute, linear speed has limited value on the soccer field.
 The way a player coordinates themselves on the ball is very different off the ball and many fast people are slow with the ball.

-A number of years ago, both Ronaldo and Michael Owen, two of the fastest players in the game made a huge impact on the soccer scene, scoring many memorable goals.They had a similar quality in that they were nearly as fast on the ball as they were off the ball.
+A number of years ago, both Ronaldo (Brazil) and Michael Owen, two of the fastest players in the game made a huge impact on the soccer scene, scoring many memorable goals.They had a similar quality in that they were nearly as fast on the ball as they were off the ball.
+A modern day player who has this quality is Messi.
 Ronaldo had more variety in his game than Owen.
 Both had to modify their game as they became older.
 The reason for this is that most opponents they played knew the way they played and adjusted to them tactically, reducing their threat as France did to Ronaldo and Brazil in 1998.

 Rivaldo, Figo and Zidane were recognized as the best players in the world, all 3 of them winning the World Player of the year award 4 consecutive years.
 None of them were considered physically fast.
 In fact Zidane and Figo both publicly stated that they were physically 'slow' players.
 Zidane admired Francescoli as a player and commented that he always wanted to have the speed that Francescoli had I'm certain that Francescoli wouldnt have minded having some of Zidanes attributes either!
 However, few could argue their pace on the ball and their ability to mesmerize players on the dribble with the drop of a shoulder, or a stepover here and there to shake a defender while they surveyed their options.
 All of them read the game exceptionally well, have tremendous first touch, change of pace and direction on the ball, possessed the art of deception and displayed a mastery of the ball bordering perfection.
 None were spectacular goalscorers but all could change the game with a deft touch or flick.